Study of ASTX029 in Subjects With Advanced Solid Tumors

 - Prior anticancer treatments or therapies within the indicated time window prior to first dose of study treatment (ASTX029), as follows:

-- Cytotoxic chemotherapy or radiotherapy within 3 weeks prior and any encountered treatment-related toxicities (excepting alopecia) not stabilized or resolved to ≤Grade 1.
+- Cytotoxic chemotherapy or radiotherapy within 3 weeks prior.
+Palliative radiotherapy to a single lesion within 2 weeks prior.
+Any encountered treatment-related toxicities (excepting alopecia) not stabilized or resolved to ≤Grade 1.

-- Monoclonal antibodies within 4 weeks prior and any encountered treatment-related toxicities not resolved to ≤Grade 1.
+- Monoclonal antibodies within 4 weeks prior.
+Any encountered treatment-related toxicities not stabilized or resolved to ≤Grade 1.

 - History of, or at risk for, cardiac disease, as evidenced by 1 or more of the following conditions:

-- Abnormal left ventricular ejection fraction (<50%) on echocardiogram or multiple-gated acquisition scan.
+- Abnormal left ventricular ejection fraction (LVEF; <50%) on echocardiogram (ECHO) or multiple-gated acquisition (MUGA) scan.

 - Congestive cardiac failure of ≥Grade 3 severity according to New York Heart Association functional classification defined as patients with marked limitation of activity and who are comfortable only at rest.